apjanke/ronn-ng/doc-project/Developer-Guide.md

   * `bundle exec rake man`
 * Commit and push
   * Use commit message like "open development for next release"

+TODO: Add instructions for prerelease/beta releases.
+Include a process for making a prerelease ronn-ng formula in our Homebrew tap.

 ## Setting up your dev environment